 Both speakers do, at least, let you set alarms and timers with ease, which can be incredibly useful when you’ve flung yourself in bed, or are timing something in the oven.

-Winner: Amazon Echo - its ability to add calendar entries and reminders gives the Echo the edge
+Winner: Amazon Echo - its ability to add reminders gives the Echo the edge

 Amazon Echo vs Google Home: Apps and services

 In terms of quantity, the Echo has way more connected apps and services compared to Google Home.
-It has over 10,000 'skills'; we counted less than 200 equivalents in the Google Home app.
+It has over 10,000 'skills'; we counted fewer than 200 equivalents in the Google Home app.

 The Alexa app lets you easily browse, search and enable a plethora of services for the Echo, making it much more flexible and useful than Google's offering.
 Bizarrely, it doesn't even have a search function for its add-on services yet, making you scroll through a list.